akhyb/akhyb/README.md

 - 👋 Hi, I’m @akhyb DBIJA Bilal
 - 👀 I’m interested in code
-- 🌱 I’m currently learning HTML5 and CSS3 with OpenClassrooms.
+- 🌱 I’m currently learning HTML5, CSS3, Javascript, PHP and SQL with OpenClassrooms.
 - 💞️ I’m looking to collaborate on project in order to lear this beautiful job.
 - 📫 How to reach me  : bilal.dbija@gmail.com
 <!---